 - Provide Technical expertise to entire University

 Effective quality teaching is an essential part of the responsibilities of all faculty in the School, and special efforts are made to find ways of increasing that quality and effectiveness.
-Consistent with our status as part of the College of Engineering and Computing, the education of majors should not only include up-to-date technical material utilizing contemporary equipment but also should provide opportunity for students to take advantage of their educational opportunities to become broadly educated as citizens and individuals.
-Consistent with the mission of the University, the School of Computing and Information Sciences offers its programs to full and part-time degree seeking students and accommodates the special needs of mature students and lifelong learners.
+Consistent with our status as part of the College of Engineering and Computing, the education of majors should not only include up-to-date technical material utilizing contemporary equipment but also should provide an opportunity for students to take advantage of their educational opportunities to become broadly educated as citizens and individuals.
+Consistent with the mission of the University, the Knight Foundation School of Computing and Information Sciences offers its programs to full and part-time degree-seeking students and accommodates the special needs of mature students and lifelong learners.

 Endowed Computer Science Professor & Director

 Dr. Jason Liu is an Eminent Scholar Chaired Professor at the Knight Foundation School of Computing and Information Sciences, Florida International University (FIU) in Miami, Florida, USA.
 Previously, he was a Research Scientist at Dartmouth ISTS in 2003, a Postdoctoral Researcher at University of Illinois, Urbana-Champaign during 2003-2004.
 He held a honorary position as Visiting Professor at Tsinghua University, China, and was a Visiting Scientist at Los Alamos National Laboratory (LANL) and Université Pierre et Marie Curie (UPMC)/Laboratory of Information, Networking and Communication Sciences (LINCS).
 Dr. Jason Liu received a B.S. degree from Beijing University of Technology in China in 1993, an M.S. degree from College of William and Mary in 2000, and a Ph.D. degree from Dartmouth College in 2003.